Malaysia has a drug problem.

 Sometimes the only thing that a parent can do is to keep a calm mindset and have an open, honest conversation about the problem.

-Preventing and intervening does not always have to be in the form of negative reinforcement or and anger filled warning.
+Preventing and intervening does not always have to be in the form of negative reinforcement or an anger-filled warning.
 Parents can approach the problem with a positive attitude in trying to understand the cause and motivation behind the addiction as well as forming a connection to encourage a child to break free from the habit.

 Remember that addiction can never be solved overnight and that it is a process that takes constant support and reassurance in order for an addict to realize that there are those who care for them and their future.